-If you are not following the rules of Treatment Court, you may be terminated from the program.
+If you are not following the rules of DUI Court, you may be terminated from the program.
 Reasons for termination could include (but are not limited to):

-- X Not participating in treatment
+- × Not participating in treatment

-- old N Not participating in the Treatment Court program
+- × Not participating in the DUI Court program

-- × Breaking Treatment Court rules
+- × Breaking DUI Court rules

-- X Absconding from the program
+- × Absconding from the program

 - × Concern for public safety

 - old X Threat to the integrity of the program

-- × There are no more treatment options to help you
+- old x There are no more treatment options to help you

-- X Committing a serious offence
+- X Committing a crime

 - × Distributing drugs or driving under the influence

 - × Threatening, abusive, or violent behavior

 - × Tampering with drug/alcohol testing

 - × Inability to pass drug/alcohol tests

 - × Failure to make progress

-- old X Any other grounds that the Team finds sufficient for termination
+- X Any other reasons the Team finds termination is necessary

-When you admit a violation in Treatment Court, or when a violation is proven to the Court's reasonable satisfaction, that violation may be used against you in a future termination hearing.
+When you admit a violation in DUI Court, or when a violation is proven to the Court's reasonable satisfaction, that violation may be used against you in a future termination hearing.

 If termination is started, you will get written notice of the allegations against you.
 You can meet with an attorney to discuss your options.
 If you deny the allegations, you will have an Evidentiary Hearing, where you can call witnesses to testify on your behalf and you can cross-examine any witnesses that testify against you.
-The Treatment Court Judge will decide whether you violated the rules of the Treatment Court program.
-You will have a chance to talk directly to the Treatment Court Judge and team during a Termination Hearing.
-The Treatment Court Judge will make the final decision about termination.
+The DUI Court Judge will decide whether you violated the rules of the DUI Court program.
+You will have a chance to talk directly to the DUI Court Judge and Team during a Termination Hearing.
+The DUI Court Judge will make the final decision about termination.

-Treatment Court is a voluntary program.
+DUI Court is a voluntary program.
 You can ask to remove yourself from the program at any time.
 If you think that's what you want, you will have a meeting with an attorney to make sure you understand what that will mean.
 You must also wait one week from the time you request removal until the Judge issues the Order.

 If you do not successfully complete the program, your probation will be revoked.
-If you abscond from probation while in Treatment Court, a motion to terminate you from the program may be made and a warrant issued for your arrest.
+If you abscond from probation while in DUI Court, a motion to terminate you from the program may be made and a warrant issued for your arrest.

-If you are terminated from Treatment Court or voluntarily remove yourself, you will be seen by another Judge for a probation violation.
-That Judge will make the final decision about revoking your probation and any sentence, limited only by the amount of prison time that was suspended.
+If you are terminated from DUI Court or voluntarily remove yourself, you will be returned to your original Sentencing Judge for a Probation Violation.
+The Sentencing Judge will make the final decision about revoking your probation and any sentence, limited only by the maximum penalty allowed by law.